FAQ

 Is bedding provided?

-No. We supply beds with mattresses with protective covers but ask that you bring your own bedding/sleeping bag and pillow.
+We supply beds with mattresses with protective covers but ask that you bring your own bedding/sleeping bag and pillow.
+Bedding is available to rent at an additional cost (email info@back40outdoor.ca for details)

 Do you charge a cleaning fee?